 Employee time clocks help nonprofits track paid time off

 Paid time off (PTO) is at times confusing and tricky to track if done manually.
-Every organization is different in size, but it is possible for numerous employees wanting to take time off on the same dates.
+Every organization is different in size, but it is possible for numerous employees to want to take time off on the same dates.
 This can leave a business or organization short-handed with staff because PTO was not properly documented to know who was supposed to be working or not.

 Here are the 4 most common paid time off situations:

-Paid time off is usually used on an as needed basis when the appropriate time arises.
+Paid time off is usually used on an as-needed basis when the appropriate time arises.
 Some nonprofit organizations may have a set amount that is given each year for employees or it may be set up where employees have to accrue their PTO.

 Using an employee time clock system to track hours worked